abe-winter/abe-winter.github.io/_posts/2020-06-04-dictators-army.md

 See also 'frondeur'.

 John Stuart Mill thinks absolutism is the right way to govern 'barbarians' if it's 'for their improvement'.
-By inference, if you're not hiring barbarians who need improvement, consider a lightweight leadership style.
+By inference, if you're not hiring barbarians who need improvement, consider a lighter-weight leadership style.

 When growing teams take on more complex goals but don't update their management, they encounter pathologies of delegation -- senior leadership who isn't sure how to solve problems using middle managers, who give them the wrong length leash.